-The values in $\bm{Y}^d$, $\bm{Y}^t$ and $\bm{Y}^{dt}$ are in the range of [0,1].
-Furthermore, because ``1"s in $\bm{Y}$ denotes reliable interactions that do not need any update, a correction process is applied to the three reconstructed interaction matrices to ensure the consistency of known interactions:
+By multiplying with the local imbalance-based weight, interactions recovered by more reliable similarities have more influence on $\bm{Y}^{dt}$.
+The values in $\bm{Y}^{dt}$ are in the range of [0,1].
+Furthermore, because ``1"s in $\bm{Y}$ denotes reliable interactions that do not need any update, a correction process is applied to the reconstructed interaction matrix to ensure the consistency of known interactions: